 The taxable base for rental income is in general reduced by the actual or standard expenses incurred.
 Maintenance expenses (i.e. expenses incurred for keeping a property in good operating condition) represent allowable deductions from income derived from renting.
 Standard expenses may be claimed as a deduction in the amount of 10 % of the rental income (except in the case of renting farmland or woodland).
-Since 1 January 2013 the rental income is taxed on a schedular basis (the tax paid is considered to be final tax) using a 25 % tax rate.
+Since 1 January 2013 the rental income is taxed on a schedular basis (the tax paid is considered to be final tax) using a flat tax rate (15 % as of 1 January 2022), unless a resident taxpayer opts for rental income earned in a calendar year to be aggregated with active income and capital income derived in the same calendar year, and taxed as such at progressive rates.